Madhuri2808D/FILE-HANDLING-UTILITY/README.md

 ##*Tools & Technologies Used*:

-*Java*: Used for writing the program logic.
+1.*Java*: Used for writing the program logic.

-*VS Code*: Used as the code editor for writing and saving the Java program.
+2.*VS Code*: Used as the code editor for writing and saving the Java program.

-*Command Prompt (CMD)*: Used to compile and execute the program.
+3.*Command Prompt (CMD)*: Used to compile and execute the program.

-*File I/O (java.io package)*: Used for reading, writing, and modifying files.
+4.*File I/O (java.io package)*: Used for reading, writing, and modifying files.

 ##*Commands Used*: